cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

  - `avg.h`: header file for the `avg` function
  - `avg.c`: source file for the `avg` function
  - `avg-mfile.c` : `main` for multi-file `avg` program
- - `avg-mfile-basic-test.c` : most basic smoke test
+ - `avg-mfile-directed-test.c` : directed test cases

 2. Using Makefiles to Compile C Programs
 --------------------------------------------------------------------------